exercism/c/docs/TESTS.md

 Running the test executable prints messages for each failing test and reports a non-zero exit status when tests fail.

 Working through each exercise is a process of:
-* Creating the initial build with Make
+* Create the initial build with Make
 * For each unit test:
   * Remove the `TEST_IGNORE()` line.
- * Satisfy compile errors to make the test fail.
+  * Satisfy any compile errors to make the test fail.
   * Implement just enough to make the test pass.
   * Refactor your implementation to enhance readability, reduce duplication, etc.
- * Uncomment the next test

 ### Compiling and running the tests